tx0c/svelte-site/routes/blog/what-is-an-nft-avatar.md

 ## More experimental NFT avatar projects

-[Matters.News](https://matters.news) is by far the largest blockchain (IPFS) content publishing platform powered by Web3 technology and the first entry point built by [Matters Lab](https://matters-lab.io/).
+[Matters.Town](https://matters.town) is by far the largest blockchain (IPFS) content publishing platform powered by Web3 technology and the first entry point built by [Matters Lab](https://matters-lab.io/).
 With 6 million page views from the Chinese-language world, Matters aims to empower content creators by offering a decentralized trading platform where they have complete control and autonomy over their earnings and ownership rights.

-Other exciting NFT applications are in the pipeline, including NFT content that can be crowdfunded, tokenizing topic tags on Matters.news, and [The Space](https://thespace.game/) Project, which applies blockchain to radical economic models like the Harberger Tax and Universal Basic Income (UBI) to solve the dilemma between public and private ownership.
+Other exciting NFT applications are in the pipeline, including NFT content that can be crowdfunded, tokenizing topic tags on Matters.Town, and [The Space](https://thespace.game/) Project, which applies blockchain to radical economic models like the Harberger Tax and Universal Basic Income (UBI) to solve the dilemma between public and private ownership.

 The Harberger Tax is a clever system to optimize the distribution of public resources with the power of the market to increase the general welfare of society.
 Although widely discussed and admired, it has so far no real implementation with real users.

 Our [The Space](https://thespace.game/) Project is the first large-scale experiment of the Harberger Tax.
 Combined with the idea of the Universal Basic Income, it transforms the community into a Decentralized Autonomous Organization (DAO) with minimal rules.
 Follow us on [Twitter](https://twitter.com/thespace2022) for more.

-With [Traveloggers](https://traveloggers.matters.news/) and [The Space](https://thespace.game/), Matters Lab is creating entrance points into Matterverse, our Web3 universe, with the goal to usher in a new era of the Internet with a freer and fairer digital economy for everyday content creators and collectors.
+With [Traveloggers](https://traveloggers.matters.town/) and [The Space](https://thespace.game/), Matters Lab is creating entrance points into Matterverse, our Web3 universe, with the goal to usher in a new era of the Internet with a freer and fairer digital economy for everyday content creators and collectors.

 ---